 Camp ovens allow you to cook one-pot meals with ease.
 As the name suggests, they work similarly to your convection oven at home where it uses the heat of the fire to roast the contents.
 They are typically made from cast iron or spun steel.

-Set of wrought iron campfire cooking equipment.
-Their large size and high weight especially cast iron ones; making them suitable for car campers rather than hikers.
+Set of wrought iron campfire cooking equipment should be a large size and high weight especially cast iron ones; making them suitable for car campers rather than hikers.

 Whatever you like to call it, a jaffle iron takes your sandwich to another level.
 Jaffle irons aren’t just any toasted sandwich maker…they are designed to crimp the edges of your sandwich creating a perfect pocket of gloriously hot food in the center.
 Hold one over an open flame and you’ll have a deliciously smoky grilled cheese sandwich before you can say “that cheese is hot!”